Table of Contents

 - End-stage may need subcutaneous opiate pumps

 Mesothelioma denotes primary malignant tumor of the mesothelium.
 It is an aggressive tumor fatal to patients.
 It has a very poor prognosis.
-It typically affects middle-aged men with a history of asbestos exposure and has a lag phase from exposure to disease of about 20-40 years.
+It typically affects middle-aged men with a history of asbestos exposure and has a lag phase from exposure to the disease of about 20-40 years.
 The risk of developing mesothelioma increases proportionately to the amount of inhaled asbestos fibers.
 Few professions ill-famous for asbestos exposure are dockers, engineers, shipbuilders, boilermakers; and those in building trades such as plumbers, carpenters, and electricians.

 Early on; mesotheliomas present with exudative pleural effusion.
-Chest wall pain, weight loss, anemia and malaise follow.
+Chest wall pain, weight loss, anemia, and malaise follow.
 Distinctive radiological features can be appreciated only at later stages

 The same can be mentioned as follows:

 - Circumferential irregular pleural thickening with or without effusion

 - Mediastinal surface involvement

 - Marked loss of volume of affected lung

 Pleural effusion in a patient with asbestos exposure is potentially mesothelioma unless proven otherwise.
 Diagnosis requires pleural biopsies; CT guided or thoracoscopic and often need repeating.
 Mesotheliomas are almost impossible to cure.
 With a median survival of 8 to 14 months; palliative radiotherapy and chemotherapy with opiate painkillers and occasional pleurodesis to prevent recurrent effusions are most of all that can be offered.